Digitz-hub/Huzlly/rich-text-editor/rich-text-editor.md

 ### 10.4 Note on `position: fixed` inside Bubble iframes

 `#huz-inline-toolbar` uses `position: fixed`.
 In Bubble, HTML Elements are rendered inside iframes. `position: fixed` is resolved against the **iframe's viewport**, not the outer page viewport.
-This is correct behavior: the toolbar will always appear within the HTML Element's iframe frame, anchored above the selected text.
+This is correct behavior: the toolbar will always appear within the HTML Element's iframe frame, anchored above (or below, if flipped) the selected text.
 No special configuration is needed.

+The adaptive placement engine (Bug Fix 1) uses `TOOLBAR_MIN_TOP_SPACE = 10px` as its flip threshold against the iframe top edge — this correctly handles short editors near the top of the Bubble page where the toolbar would otherwise clip behind the iframe boundary.

 ---